gcc-mirror/gcc/gcc/config/m32r/predicates.md

   return INT16_P (INTVAL (op));
 })

-;; Return true if OP is a register or an unsigned 16 bit value.
+;; Return true if OP is a register or an unsigned 16-bit value.

 (define_predicate "reg_or_uint16_operand"
   (match_code "reg,subreg,const_int")